nabe-abk/free386/README.md

 ## How to Build (on DOS)

 1. Copy all files to your disk.
-2. Edit [f386def.inc](src/f386def.inc) to select the build target.
-3. Run "make.bat".
+2. Run "make.bat".
+(Auto detect target machine)

 ## How to Build (on Linux)